March 25, 2025

 Collect Red IC (MyPR) from JPN (March 2025)

 I applied for my Red IC at JPN Putrajaya and was advised that it would take between 1 month and 3 months to be ready.
-I phoned JPN after 4 weeks and it wasn't yet available, but when I called again 2 weeks later it was ready so overall it took 6 weeks.
+I phoned JPN after 4 weeks and it wasn't yet available, but when I called again 2 weeks later it was ready, so overall it took 6 weeks.

 Only the applicant (the foreign spouse) has to go to JPN to collect the IC.
+I brought the following documents:

 • JPN receipt